Vitale on Babylon Village Chamber's Creepy Crawl: 'It should be a really great day'

 “Last year, the Chamber created this Creepy Crawl event and that seemed to work out very nicely.
 We had a ton of participants last year, about 600 kids,” said Vitale, who served as 2024 chairman, working alongside Christina Sciuto, the owner of La La Land and this year’s event chair.

-The ZomBees twist had enough support to change the course of this Halloween happening.
-As Vitale explained, “The author is local and was excited to use his book for the event.
-My librarians and I reviewed it, and we thought it was cute."
+“The author is local and was excited to use his book for the event.
+My librarians and I reviewed it, and we thought it was cute,” Vitale said.

-Because the literacy component is somewhat new, he said, The Neverending Story will host a reading of the book at different times throughout the Creepy Crawl.
+To support the literacy component, The Neverending Story will host live readings of the book during the event.

-All activity is free to participants due to the sponsorship of the East Neck Nursing and Rehabilitation Center in West Babylon.
-Registration begins at noon at La La Land, 158 E. Main St., and the first 300 to sign up will get a Creepy Crawl tote bag from the Chamber.
+All activities are free, supported by sponsorship from East Neck Nursing and Rehabilitation Center in West Babylon.
+Registration begins at noon at La La Land, 158 E. Main St. The first 300 registrants will receive a Creepy Crawl tote bag from the Chamber.

 “We’re hoping to have a beautiful day and for a lot of people to come out again,” said Vitale.
 “We’re happy to have participants from wherever they happen to come from (not just Babylon).
 It should be a really great day.”

-For the event flyer see the Babylon Village Chamber of Commerce website.
+For more information and the event flyer, visit the Babylon Village Chamber of Commerce website.

 Organizations Included in this History